rmarx/h2push-thedetails/post.md

 ![Pushing warm connections with caching](images/9_warmconnectionscached.png)
-<div class="caption">Figure 9: Pushing can look very different over warm connections with cached critical resources</div>
+<div class="caption">Figure 9: Pushing can look very different over warm connections and/or with cached critical resources</div>

-- image for cold vs warm, page 1 load vs page 2 load (page 2 can push images, if page 1 pushed/cached .css and .js)

 This "wealth of options" becomes even larger if we start **prefetching** assets for future page loads, as more will be cached and we need to go further and further down the dependency graph for push.
 To make optimal use of this scheme, we do need to employ some good **prediction algorithms**.
 For some sites this will be trivial (Amazon's product list will probably lead to a detail view somewhere down the line), but other sites might need to use a RUM-based statistical/machine learning system to predict where users will go.
 This can of course have deep integrations with the already discussed [RUM-controlled push scheme][akamaiAutomatingRUM].